 The numerous health benefits of a diet that includes high quality seafood are well documented.
 However, actions must be taken to reassure consumers that the seafood supply in the United States is safe.
 The Southern Shrimp Alliance presented Congress with specific legislative measures that could be taken to bring the FDA in line with the international community.
 For example, the FDA should require a condition of importation that the countries supplying food products administer a food safety system that is equivalent to that of the United States.
 Also, the FDA should take note of the detection by other major importing countries of contaminants in food so that the FDA can focus its enforcement efforts.

 SSA is an alliance of the U.S. warmwater wild shrimp fishery from eight states: North Carolina, South Carolina, Georgia, Florida, Alabama, Mississippi, Louisiana and Texas.
-For more information on the SSA, please visit redwoodserver.com/shrimp.
+For more information on the SSA, please visit shrimpalliance.com.

 -30-